 That’s a strategy called warm selling, which always yields a higher percentage rate of return than cold selling which is just basically walking right up to people who don’t know you and trying to sell them something.
 Warm selling is the method of making money by first building trust in those of whom you’d wish to sell to; cold selling is when there is no prior trust or liking established.

 Think about it.
 I said earlier in this article that Jane’s nearest friends would be willing to buy her work, correct?
 But only few other people outside of her social circle (in contrast with social media)?
 Analyze the connection between Jane and her nearest friends, juxtaposed with Jane and new unbiased potential buyers.

 …Jane’s friends know her, like her, and will buy her work simply because they wish to support her, even if they may not like her work in itself, themselves.

 How can Jane create the nearest psychological effect in the people who don’t know her, and get them to want to buy her work like her closest friends would?

-…through providing content that unites her with desired audience on topics that the following she wants can agree on, henceforth the need for article marketing.
+…through providing content that unites her with the desired audience on topics that the following she wants can agree on, henceforth the need for article marketing.